aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-features-and-support/pen-support-in-export/_index.md

 *Pro tip:* Experiment with `LineCap.Round` for smoother line ends when you **export CAD to PNG**.

-## Step 5: Apply Vector Rasterization Options
+## Step 5: apply vector rasterization options

 Attach the rasterization settings to the PDF options so the export process knows which pen configuration to use: